Yakama Indian Reservation: Economy

 The Yakama Nation suffers from high poverty and unemployment; a 2005 report indicated that 42.8% of Yakama Nation families lived in poverty.
 As of 2017, there was a wait list of 1,800 families for tribal housing, and high rates of homelessness.
 In 2016, an encampment at the reservation was set up by about 130 people evicted from tribal housing.
 Members of the tribe responded by building tiny houses, but the structures do not have plumbing and are not viewed as a permanent solution.

 The tribe undertakes forest management activities, including a lumber mill that supports several hundred jobs in the region.
 The tribe owns one of the largest commercial forests in the country, which makes up a sizable percent of the tribe's income.

 The tribe operates a casino, one of the few Native American casinos in the United States that are "dry" (alcohol-free).

+The Yakama Nation is one of several tribal governments in the northwestern United States to offer free bus service on its reservation.